 Gary Saitowitz looks upon WFH as the new norm

 In an effort to maintain business continuity, most businesses have asked their employees to Work from Home (WFH).
 Consequently, WFH has become a trend that is popular across the world.
 Although this method of working does not suit all kinds of business operations, most white-collared employees can implement it depending on the type of roles they play in their companies.
 According to the Bureau of Labor Statistics, about 29% of Americans adapt to work from home effectively as compared to the averages in the years 2017 and 2018.
-Millions of office workers, including IT professionals, accountants, marketers, salespersons, administrative staff and many more, can work remotely with complete ease.
+Millions of office workers, including IT professionals, accountants, marketers, salespersons, administrative staff and many more, can work remotely with complete ease get more at uses of computer.

 Currently, people are staying confined at homes either in quarantine or to maintain the norms of social distancing.
 As such, the world of entertainment and music has taken to the virtual realm as well.
 Many musicians and artists are participating in quarantine concerts from their homes and connecting with the world with music through the internet.
 Performers can get creative and use social media platforms like Instagram Live to perform and interact live with fans by overcoming the physical barriers set up to combat coronavirus.
 On April 18th, the international advocacy group Global Citizen collaborated with Lady Gaga for the One World: Together at Home concert, a virtual event that people like John Legend, Billie Eilish, Andrea Bocelli, Lizzo and others participated in.